trans-travel/trans-travel/ca/mb.md

- * While trans prisoners can be housed federally in accommodations that match the person's gender identity, it is unknown whether or not the province of New Brunswick does the same.
+ * While trans prisoners can be housed federally in accommodations that match the person's gender identity, it is unknown whether or not the province of Manitoba does the same.

 ## Legal Definition of Sex

 Non-binary people are recognized, and trans people are generally recognized on the basis of their gender identity, including the ability to update their documents.

-However, recent changes, targeted at children under 16 in school, have asserted that parents must approve of name and pronoun changes, even when used informally, signaling a view of children's rights as subordinate to parental rights when these rights conflict.

 ## Medical Care